-Discover Milan's Modern Art Gallery, with masterpieces by artists such as Hayez, Segantini, Boccioni, Picasso, Modigliani, Gauguin, Van Gogh, Cezanne, and Manet, among others representing the best of Milanese, Italian, and European art from the 18th to the 20th centuries.
+Discover Milan's Modern Art Gallery, with masterpieces by artists as Hayez, Segantini, Boccioni, Picasso, Modigliani, Gauguin, Van Gogh, Cezanne and Manet, among others, representing the best of art between the 18th and the 19th centuries.

-Tuesday to Sunday from 9:00am to 5:30pm (last admission 30 minutes before closure).
-Closed on Mondays, on December 25 and January 1.
+- Tuesday to Sunday from 9am to 5:30pm (last admission 30 minutes before closure).
+Closed on Mondays, December 25 and January 1.

 - Cancellations and changes without penalty if communicated within 24 hours from the original booking

 - For cancellations or changes up to 3 days before the date of the visit, the cost of the service is due as penalty

 - For cancellation or changes from 3 days before the date of the visit, no refund of the ticket, service, or ancillary services such as guides or earphones will be granted.

 - Any change is subject to confirmation according to availability.

 Save time ordering: Add all tickets for museums and other services you want into your basket, then fill in the form and send your request.